 We were able to complete 81% of trials that were begun.
 The commonest reasons for not completing a trial were patients' noncompliance with the study protocol or emergence of a concurrent illness.
 In each trial, we tried to complete three pairs of treatments; achieving this goal was the commonest reason to categorize a trial as complete.
 Some trials were also categorized as complete despite the fact that three pairs of treatments had not been achieved.
-In all of these n-of-I trials, the clinically relevant answer was reached at an earlier point.
+In all of these n-ofl trials, the clinically relevant answer was reached at an earlier point.
 On three occasions, target end points occurred with an unexpectedly low frequency regardless of the treatment used.
-These n-of-1 trials were interrupted and classified not only as complete but also as providing a definite clinical answer: Indication for the use of a drug was refuted.
+These n-of-1 trials were interrupted and classified not only as complete but also as providing a definite clinical answer.
+Indication for the use of a drug was refuted.
 These three n-of-1 trials dramatically show the necessity of assessing drug efficacy in a blind manner.
 Had the drug been tested in an open trial, the results would have been interpreted as showing the striking efficacy of the intervention.

 To judge the clinical usefulness of n-of-1 trials, we developed a set of both clinical and statistical criteria.
-We felt that because the goal of an n-of-1 trial is to clarify a management decision, an a-of-1 trial can be considered definite only if this goal is achieved.
-A definite answer was obtained in 71% of all attempted a-of-I trials.
+We felt that because the goal of an n-of-1 trial is to clarify a management decision, an n-of-1 trial can be considered definite only if this goal is achieved.
+A definite answer was obtained in 71% of all attempted n-of-1 trials.
 Clinicians were more liberal in their conclusions that a definite answer had been reached.
 When using rigorous statistical criteria for a definite answer, such an answer was attained in only 27% of trials that were begun (43% of the trials in which data required to make this assessment were present).
 On two occasions, physicians did not believe the statistical results; in both cases, two separate n-of-1 trials yielded the same results.

-Figure 3, Impact of stof-1 trials on chinicians' confidence in their management plans, data from 38 #-of-1 trials.
-The y-was represents number of trials, and the #-sits indicates confidence in management plan.
-Closed bars represent confidence in management plan before that, and open bars. represent confidence in management plan after inal.
+Figure 3.
+Impact of n-of-1 trials on clinicians' confidence in their management plans, data from 18 n-of-1 trials.
+The y-axis represents number of trials, and the n-axis indicates confidence in management plan.
+Closed bars represent confidence in management plan before trial, and open bars represent confidence in management plan before trial, and open bars represent confidence in management plan after trial.